-Economic uncertainty in various global markets, including the U.S. and Europe, caused by political instability and conflict, such as the military conflicts in Ukraine and the Middle East, and economic challenges caused by the COVID-19 pandemic, have led to market disruptions, including significant volatility in commodity prices, credit and capital market instability and supply chain interruptions, which have caused volatile changes to inflation globally.
-Our business, financial condition and results of operations could be materially and adversely affected by further negative impact on the global economy and capital markets resulting from these global economic conditions, particularly if such conditions are prolonged or worsen.
+Economic uncertainty in various global markets, including the U.S. and Europe, caused among other things by political instability and conflict, such as the military conflicts in Ukraine and the Middle East, have led to market disruptions, including significant volatility in commodity prices, credit and capital market instability and supply chain interruptions, which have caused volatile changes to inflation globally.
+Our business, financial condition and results of operations could be materially and adversely affected by further negative impact on the global economy and capital markets resulting from these or future global economic conditions, particularly if such conditions are prolonged or worsen.

-Although, to date, our business has not been materially impacted by these global economic and geopolitical conditions, it is impossible to predict the extent to which our operations will be impacted in the short and long term, or the ways in which such instability could impact our business and results of operations.
+Although, to date, our business has not been materially impacted by these global economic and geopolitical conditions, we are unable to predict the extent to which our operations will be impacted in the short and long term, or the ways in which such instability could impact our business and results of operations.
 The extent and duration of these market disruptions, whether as a result of the military conflicts in Ukraine and the Middle East and effects of related sanctions, geopolitical tensions, volatile changes to inflation or otherwise, are impossible to predict, but could be substantial.
 Any such disruptions may also magnify the impact of other risks described in this report.